manoflogan/polysign/README.md

 Totals
 ------
 Requests 4

 Errors 1

 Days 5

 Unique Users 2

 Daily Uniques
 -------------
 2018-01-01 2

 2018-01-02 0

 2018-01-03 1

 2018-01-04 0

 2018-01-05 1

 # Additional Notes
 The program should take a single command line argument specifying the log file to read.
+The main module is invoked as follows:

+`python log_aggregator.py -f <fully_qualified_path of the logfile>`